 La piazza Di San Marco (St. Marks Square)

 The most famous and important Piazza (square) in Venice, San Marco piazza is to Venice, what Oxford Street is to London, and Times Square to NYC.
 Arched walkways and other monumental buildings are present there; such as the Basilica mentioned above, the San Marco Campanile and Doges Palace.
-Start your Venice tour here and spent your day wandering though historical buildings and sights, breathtaking streets and architecture.
+Start your Venice tour here and spent your day wandering through historical buildings and sights, breathtaking streets and architecture.

 The Famous Grande Canale